Here are a few excerpts from all my books to whet your appetite. Hopefully, they’ll give you a flavour of what lies within each of them.

 An excerpt from Straws, book three of The Mug Trilogy

 Eventually, she became as excited about the notion as he was.
-Hiding her natural reluctance to undertake physical work, due to suffering with a bad back, she bravely helped him to dig out the earth from the raised, bricked garden, plus helped with the removal of the earth from what would eventually be transformed into pond number two.
+Hiding her natural reluctance to undertake physical work, due to suffering from a bad back, she bravely helped him to dig out the earth from the raised, bricked garden, plus helped with the removal of the earth from what would eventually be transformed into pond number two.
 They threw the spare compost and grassy clumps of soil directly over her garden back wall into the neighbouring orchard.
 There was a ten-foot drop down to the orchard from the path which ran at the back of the fenced off rear of the garden.

 Avan thought it a brilliant idea to throw all the bought compost and garden soil from the garden into a huge mound so that they could jump directly down from the wall behind her garden straight into the orchard below, which he had named Narnia.